-Activity #1 Frequency Average Duration (D, W, M, I) Short < 30 mins Long up to 2 hrs Extended > 2 hrs Presentation of group sessions/presentations as part of student success, orientation, and other college initiatives. М Х Can concentration or focus be maintained throughout the duration of the activity?
+Activity #1 Frequency (D, W, M, I) Average Duration Short < 30 mins Long up to 2 hrs Extended > 2 hrs Group sessions/presentations as part of student success, orientation, and other college initiatives.
+M Х Can concentration or focus be maintained throughout the duration of the activity?
 If not, why?
-X Usually No
+X Usually D No

-Activity #2 Frequency (D, W, M, I) Average Duration Short < 30 mins Long up to 2 hrs Extended > 2 hrs Meetings and coaching sessions with students.
+Activity #2 Frequency (D, W, M, I) Average Duration [Short < 30 mins Long up to 2 hrs Extended > 2 hrs Meetings and advising sessions with students.
 D Х Can concentration or focus be maintained throughout the duration of the activity?
 If not, why?
-X Usually No
+X Usually □ No

-Activity #3 Frequency Average Duration 1 (D, W, M, I) Short < 30 mins Long up to 2 hrs Extended > 2 hrs
+Activity #3 Frequency Average Duration (D, W, M, I) Short < 30 mins Long up to 2 hrs Extended > 2 hrs Data entry, student files, information management, participation in case management meetings as necessary.
+D Х